5 Best Small Microwaves, Lab-Tested by Experts

 Dimensions: 10x17x13 inches

 With a smaller footprint than many midsized microwaves we tested, the Commercial Chef CHM990B is worth considering if you want to save some counter space.
 With 900 watts, it’s more powerful than a typical small microwave.
-Heating wasn’t that speedy, but it wasn’t as slow as the smaller models.
+Heating isn’t that speedy, but it isn’t as slow as the smaller models.
 And the price is right.
 It earned very good scores in all the rest of our tests: heating and defrosting evenness, quietness, and ease of use.

 Watts: 900